 Current fav show on Netflix?

-You joined Mommy Connections in winter 2019: What did you enjoy most about the program?
+You joined Mommy Connections in spring 2019: What did you enjoy most about the program?

 Anything else you’d like to share with other moms in our community?